 • Member of Great Bridge Ward of the Church of Jesus Christ of Latter-day Saints

-John has recently joined Slaven Law Group as “of counsel” and brings to the firm more than thirty-seven years of legal experience.
+John is an "of counsel" member of Slaven Law Group with more than forty years of legal experience.
 He has handled serious felony cases including capital murder, and civil matters including personal injury, real estate, contractor/construction disputes, divorces and custody, etc..
 He also represents a number of corporate clients, and his office practice includes business entity formation, sales of businesses, preparation of wills, powers of attorney, and other legal matters.
-He has also represented the City of Chesapeake and City Treasurer for twenty-nine years as their legal counsel for delinquent real estate tax suits, and has been appointed and served as Special Commissioner to the Chesapeake Circuit Court during that same period.
+He also represented the City of Chesapeake and City Treasurer for over thirty years as their legal counsel for delinquent real estate tax suits, and has been appointed and served as Special Commissioner to the Chesapeake Circuit Court during that same period.

 Mr. Jelich completed his undergraduate degree at Wake Forest University in Winston-Salem, North Carolina, and also graduated thereafter from Wake Forest University School of Law.
 While in law school, he was accepted into the United States Navy's Judge Advocate General Program, and after graduation from law school, began his active duty in Norfolk, Virginia for two years handling numerous military courts-martial cases.
 He completed his last two years of active duty as the Staff Judge Advocate for the base commander at Fleet Combat Training Center, Dam Neck, in Virginia Beach, Virginia.
 He changed his designator to intelligence officer, and remained part of the United States Naval Reserves for seventeen years after leaving active duty, retiring as a commander.
 After leaving active duty, Mr. Jelich was an Assistant Commonwealth's Attorney in Chesapeake, Virginia, for almost two years, and prosecuted numerous felony and misdemeanor cases.
 Thereafter, he entered private law practice and since 1987, has had his own firm.